 Sometimes you just need to find out how many days you have to finish an assignment or how long a trip is going to be.
-Using this calculator is easy and quick as long as you have the first and the last date of the period of time you are interested in.
+Using this days between dates calculator is easy and quick as long as you have the first and the last date of the period of time you are interested in.
 You can choose whether to include the last day in the calculations or not.

 What calendar do we use?

 There are three main kinds of calendars currently being used around the world: solar, lunar and solilunar or lunisolar.
-This calculator is based on the Gregorian calendar, which contains 365 days in a typical year and 366 in a leap year.
+The calculator is based on the Gregorian calendar, which contains 365 days in a typical year and 366 in a leap year.
 This is a solar calendar named after Pope Gregory XIII who introduced it in 1582.
 It was first used in Catholic countries in Europe, consequently replacing the Julian calendar (introduced earlier by Julius Caesar) which it is based on, the Islamic, and others.
 Greece was the last European country to adopt it in in 1923, while it was adopted in the British Empire and most of its colonies, including American, in 1752.

 The calendar is currently used throughout most of the world.
 Some countries have chosen to modify it, others use it alongside their old calendars.
-There are only few who have not adopted it at all to this point.
+There are only a few who have not adopted it at all to this point.

 Most countries use the Gregorian as their civil calendar, which means it is used for general everyday purposes: administrative, civil, and official.
 Typically these countries would also have other calendars used simultaneously, such as ones based on religion (Christian Orthodox, Catholic, Islamic, Hebrew, etc.).

 There are about forty calendars in the world, including the Chinese, the Persian, the Mayan, the Egyptian, the Islamic, the Bulgar, the Hijri, the Roman .